TIBCOSoftware/snappy-on-k8s/README.md

     gsutil iam ch serviceAccount:${ACCOUNT_NAME}@${GCP_PROJECT_ID}.iam.gserviceaccount.com:objectAdmin gs://spark-history-server-store
     ```
 In order for history server to be able read from the GCS bucket, we need to mount the json key file on the history
 server pod.
 Copy the json file into 'conf/secrets' directory for umbrella chart.
-The chart

 ```text
 cp sparkonk8s-test.json spark-umbrella/conf/secrets/